johnmartingodo/hydrofoil_fast_ferry_resistance_model/README.md

 Fast Ferries", by John Martin Kleven Godø, Sverre Steen, and Odd Magnus Faltinsen.

+## About
+This repository contains results from a research project on the hydrodynamic modelling fully foil supported fast ferries.
+An automatic design algorithm was developed, and a series of hydrofoil system designs were analysed through a wide span of design parameters, in the form of design speed and vessel mass.
+Details of the modelling and analysis approach can be found in the paper.
+This repository constitutes the digital attachments for the work, and presents datasets for the following:

+- Resistance estimates at design speed
+- Weight estimates, with and without a correction for the buoyancy of the hydrofoil system.

 ## Usage
 The data directory contains subdirectories for resistance and weight results for the hydrofoil systems presented in the paper.
 A DataExtractor class can